Def Leppard: Hysteria (1985–1989)

 Despite the severity of the accident, Rick Allen was committed to continuing his role as Def Leppard's drummer.
-During his first show back with the band, he used the bone from the amputated arm to drum with.
-This earned him the name "Shred Flintstone" within the band.
 Soon after, Allen realised that he could use his legs to do some of the drumming work previously done with his arms.
 He then worked with Simmons to design a custom electronic drum kit.
 The other members of the band supported Allen's recovery and never sought a replacement.
 Allen was placed in a separate studio to practice his new drums.
 After a few months, Allen gathered the band together and performed the intro to the Led Zeppelin version of "When the Levee Breaks" to showcase his progress to the band.
-Joe Elliott reports this as being a "very emotional moment."
+Joe Elliott reports this as being a "very emotional moment".
 During this period, Mutt Lange returned as producer.
 Def Leppard brought in Jeff Rich in August 1986 to play alongside Allen during Def Leppard's warm-up mini tour of Ireland.
 When Rich turned up late for a gig, he and the band realised Allen could drum alone.
 Allen's comeback was sealed at the 1986 Monsters of Rock festival in England, with an emotionally charged ovation after his introduction by Joe Elliott.

 After over three years of recording, Def Leppard's fourth album, Hysteria, was released on 3 August 1987.
 One of the first singles from the album, "Animal", became the band's first Top 10 hit in the UK, reaching No. 6 on the UK Singles Chart.
 "Animal" also started their run of ten consecutive US Billboard Hot 100 Top 40 singles.
 The next single off Hysteria, its mid-tempo title track, became the band's first Top 10 single in the US, and, peaking at number 13, their highest-charting song in Canada to that date.
-Hysteria topped the UK Album Charts in its first week of release, and has since spent 105 weeks on the chart.
+Hysteria topped the UK Album Charts in its first week of release, and spent 105 weeks on the chart.
 Initial US album sales were relatively slow (compared to Pyromania) until the release of the fourth single, "Pour Some Sugar on Me".
 The song hit No. 2, on the Hot 100 and Hysteria finally reached the top of the US Billboard 200 in July 1988.
 Although "Pour Some Sugar On Me" was not initially a big hit in other countries (number 18 in the UK, number 22 in Canada, and number 26 in Australia), it has come to be regarded as the band's signature song, and was ranked No. 2 on VH1's "100 Greatest Songs of the 80s" in 2006.
 Hysteria also topped the album charts in Canada, Australia, New Zealand and Norway, at No. 10, was their first album to chart in Germany, and was eventually certified Diamond in sales in the US and 13× Platinum in Canada.